 Does Belief in Free Will Increase Support for Economic Inequality?

 In 2017, Jeff Bezos became the first person ever with a net worth of over 100 billion dollars (Isidore, 2018).
-That same year, 21% of American children were living in poverty, the highest rate in any G8 country.
-Though many people are outraged by this level of inequality, others have responded with support.
-What separates those who support inequality from those who oppose it?
-We hypothesize that belief in free will might be one factor contributing to support for inequality, and present several studies empirically testing this prediction.
+In the same year that Bezos (an American) became the richest person in history, 21% of American children were living in poverty, the highest rate in any G8 country.
+Though many people are outraged by this level of inequality, others have responded with a distinct lack of concern support (Wiwad et al., 2018).
+What separates those who support the current level of economic inequality from those who oppose it?
+We hypothesize that belief in free will might be one factor contributing to support for inequality, and present several studies to empirically test this prediction.

 Attitudes Towards Inequality

-Early research on attitudes towards inequality focused on how rational financial self-interest determined support for policies aimed at addressing inequality.
-For example, Meltzer and Richard (1981) predict that, because increasing inequality makes the median voter relatively poorer, such increases should be accompanied by greater support for redistributive policies.
-However, empirical research has found only limited support for this model (Kenworthy & Mccall, 2008).
-Models based on rational self-interest struggle to explain why the lackluster support for income redistribution among the poor is not stronger, or why many rich people support redistributive policies which would increase their taxes (Milanovic, 2000).
+Early research on attitudes towards inequality focused on how rational financial self-interest influenced support for policies aimed at addressing inequality.
+For example, because increasing inequality makes the median voter relatively poorer, Meltzer and Richard (1981) predicted that such increases should be accompanied by greater support for redistributive policies.
+However, empirical research has found limited support for this model (Kenworthy & Mccall, 2008).
+Models based on rational self-interest struggle to explain the lackluster support for income redistribution among the poor, or why many rich people support redistributive policies which would increase their taxes (Milanovic, 2000).
 Thus, researchers attempting to explain attitudes towards inequality have increasingly looked beyond simple rational self-interest.

-Some researchers have examined cognitive biases.
-For example, many people underestimate the magnitude of inequality (Norton & Ariely, 2011), overestimate their relative position in the income distribution (Cruces, Pérez Truglia, & Tetaz, 2011), and overestimate the probability that they will move up in the income distribution (Davidai & Gilovich, 2015; Kraus & Tan, 2015, although see also Chambers, Swan, & Heesacker, 2015).
-A growing body of research has further examined how attitudes towards inequality—like views on many political issue—are influenced by moral concerns (Franks & Scherr, 2018; Sears & Funk, 1991).
+One such additional explanation is cognitive biases.
+For example, many people underestimate the magnitude of inequality (Davidai, 2018; Norton & Ariely, 2011), overestimate their relative position in the income distribution (Cruces, Pérez Truglia, & Tetaz, 2011), and overestimate the probability that they will move up the income distribution relative to others (Davidai & Gilovich, 2015; Kraus & Tan, 2015, although see also Chambers, Swan, & Heesacker, 2015).
+A growing body of research has further examined how moral concerns—like views on many political issues—influence attitudes towards inequality (Franks & Scherr, 2018; Sears & Funk, 1991).
 Because cooperation within groups was an important part of our evolutionary past, humans evolved strong moral intuitions about fairness to deter free riders from consuming group resources without contributing in return (Delton, Cosmides, & Guemo, 2012).
-These fairness intuitions are likely why beliefs about the causes of inequality have a large influence on attitudes towards inequality.
+These fairness intuitions are one likely reason why beliefs about the causes of inequality have a large influence on attitudes towards inequality.
 People who believe that inequality is the result of individual differences in effort or ability are more likely to support inequality, and those who believe inequality results from differences in luck are more likely to oppose it (Kluegel & Smith, 1986).
-Likewise, lab experiments have found that when inequality is based on merit rather than chance, people are less likely to take actions to oppose it (Rustichini & Vostroknutov, 2014).
+Likewise, in lab experiments, people are less likely to take actions to oppose inequality based on merit rather than chance, and may in fact even bolster it (Rustichini & Vostroknutov, 2014).
 For example, in one study participants were split into groups with unequal resources and were given a chance to distribute resources to members in either group.
 When group assignment was based on chance (flipping a coin) participants allocated more resources to the poor group, reducing inequality.
 However, when group assignment was ostensibly based on merit (performance on a math test) participants allocated more money to the rich group, increasing inequality (Harvey & Bourhis, 2013).